Abortion in Belgium: 1990 constitutional dispute

 Due to the influence of the Catholic Church, and the personal faith of King Baudouin, Belgium remained one of a small number of European countries where abortion was illegal after liberal changes in the law in other jurisdictions in the 1960s and 1970s.
 When the law liberalising abortion was enacted, it was controversial to many Belgians.

 A bill to liberalise abortion was first submitted by Senators Lucienne Herman-Michielsens and Roger Lallemand in early 1990, and despite the opposition of the ruling Christian People's Party, the bill was passed with the support of a coalition of the left-wing Socialistische Partij and Parti Socialiste parties, and liberal parties in the Chamber of Representatives.

-The Episcopal Conference of Belgium, representing the country's Catholic bishops, appealed to the population at large with a public statement that expounded Roman Catholic opposition to the law on, on doctrinal and pastoral grounds.
-At that time, 75% of the Belgian population was Catholic by baptism although Mass attendance was around 18%.
+The Episcopal Conference of Belgium, representing the country's Catholic bishops, appealed to the population at large with a public statement that expounded Roman Catholic opposition to the law on doctrinal and pastoral grounds.
+At that time, 75% of the Belgian population was Catholic by baptism, although Mass attendance was only around 18%.

 The bishops warned Belgian Catholics that anyone who co-operated "effectively and directly" in the procurement of abortions was "excluding themselves from the ecclesiastical community."
 Motivated by the strong stance of the Belgian bishops, and the fact that he and his wife Queen Fabiola had not been able to bear any children themselves, King Baudouin notified the Prime Minister, Wilfried Martens, on 30 March 1990 that he could not sign the law without violating his conscience as a Catholic.

 Since the legislation would not have the force of law without the king's signature (royal assent), his refusal to sign created the potential for a constitutional crisis.
 However, the problem was resolved by an agreement between the King and Prime Minister Martens, by which the Belgian Government used a constitutional mechanism which declared the King unable to govern, assumed his authority and enacted the law “in the name of the Belgian people”, after which Parliament voted to reinstate the King on the following day.

 The Holy See described the king's action as a "noble and courageous choice" dictated by a "very strong moral conscience".
 Liberal critics of King Baudouin have suggested that his action was "little more than a gesture" as he was reinstated as king just 44 hours after he was removed from power.
 The King's letter on the issue, to Prime Minister Martens, is displayed in the BELvue Museum in Brussels.

 Baudouin died in 1993 and Pope John Paul II paid respects at his grave in the Church of Our Lady of Laeken during an official visit to the country in 1995.
 The legalisation of abortion was followed by the legalisation of euthanasia in 2002.